Ira Newborn

 James Ira Newborn (born December 26, 1949) is an American musician, actor, orchestrator and composer, best known for his work composing motion picture soundtracks.

 Life and career

 Newborn was born in New York City.
-References to him as James Ira are the result of a joke and incorrect.

-He has scored or written songs for films such as Sixteen Candles, Weird Science, Ferris Bueller's Day Off, Uncle Buck, Planes, Trains and Automobiles, Mallrats, Ace Ventura: Pet Detective and Into the Night, for which he wrote music for B.B.
-King.
+He has scored or written songs for films such as Sixteen Candles, Weird Science, Ferris Bueller's Day Off, Uncle Buck, Planes, Trains and Automobiles, Mallrats, Ace Ventura: Pet Detective and Into the Night, for which he wrote music for B. B. King.
 He frequently worked with director John Hughes.
 He also stepped in as musical director and producer for The Blues Brothers.
 Newborn's many film credits also include a small acting role in Xanadu, in which he appears as a 1940s bandleader.